 Significance of Lenyadri Girijatmaj Ganpati Temple

-- The Temple is only one among the Ashtavinayak Temples to be located on a hillock and inside an earlier Buddhist shrine.
+- The Temple is the only one among the Ashtavinayak Temples to be located on a hillock and inside an earlier Buddhist shrine.

 - The Temple is sculpted out of a single stone and has no pillars supporting the whole structure.
 The Temple faces south which is rare.
 The shrine was constructed in such a way that no space remains dark throughout the day although it is a closed cave complex.